Skip to main content

 Medical School: Duke University School of Medicine

-Clinical Interests: Pediatric Surgery
+Clinical Interests: Cancer Surgery

 Academic Interests: Broadly, my academic interests are defined by a desire to advance the field of surgical education.
 More specifically, I am interested in simulation, technical skills acquisition, curriculum development, and the labor economics of surgical training.